BasileDubois/BasileDubois.github.io/AboutMe.md

 --------

 My 7 years stint in Toulouse left me with a fondness for the mountains, and a burning passion for rugby 🏉.
 On top 14 match days, you can definitely find me cheering on the [Stade Toulousain](https://www.stadetoulousain.fr/){:target="blank}!
 I also like to spend my energy burning calories.
-Living with [spondyloarthritis](https://rheumatology.org/patients/spondyloarthritis){:target="blank}, a type of inflammatory arthritis affecting the spine and joints, since I was 11 has taught me resilience and the importance of maintaining a balanced lifestyle: I enjoy running, cycling, and spending a few weeks each year hiking in the mountains. 🏔️
+Living with [spondyloarthritis](https://rheumatology.org/patients/spondyloarthritis){:target="blank} since I was 11--a degenerative inflammatory disease affecting the spine and joints--has taught me resilience and the importance of maintaining a balanced lifestyle: I enjoy running, cycling, and spending a few weeks each year hiking in the mountains. 🏔️

-I am an avid reader with a strong appetite for popular academic literature, particularly in the fields of economics, history, geopolitics, and diplomacy.
+I am an avid reader with a strong appetite for non-fiction and pop academic literature, particularly in the fields of economics, history, geopolitics, and diplomacy.
 Please do ask me about my current reads—I'm always happy to discuss and exchange recommendations! 🤓 \
 And finally, 🚨 NERD ALERT 🚨: I love playing board games, painting miniatures 🎨, and even indulging in video games once in a while 🎮.